maupilia/SRT/sphinx/Pulsar/P-band/ROACH1/start-obs.rst

 #.
 Click "Load sched" in "Schedule Manager" window.
 A system window pops up for browsing system directories and selecting the schedule file

 #.
-In "Schedule manager" window select schedule lines to be done - mouse left click on each single line - or click button "Select all" for loading the entire schedule in the "Observations List" window
+In "Schedule manager" window select schedule lines to be done - mouse left click on each single line - or click button "Select all" to load the entire schedule in the "Observations List" window

 #.
 If necessary, rearrange the order of the observations in the "Observations List" window  - left button click == cut line ; mid button click == paste line